-- 6.1.
-Never give out information on patients and staff to persons who do not need to know in order to provide healthcare, treatment and staff support. - 6.2.
-All requests for person identifiable information should be based on a justified need and, in relation to patient identifiable information; some may also need to be agreed by ECCH's Caldicott Guardian. - 6.3.
+Never give out information on patients and staff to persons who do not need to know in order to provide healthcare, treatment and staff support.

+All requests for person identifiable information should be based on a justified need and, in relation to patient identifiable information; some may also need to be agreed by ECCH's Caldicott Guardian.

 If you have any concerns about disclosing/sharing person identifiable information you must discuss this with your line manager and if they are not available, someone with the same or similar responsibilities.
-If you cannot find anyone to discuss the issue with, you must wait until someone is available and only disclose when you have discussed with a manager and decided it is the appropriate thing to do. - 6.4.
+If you cannot find anyone to discuss the issue with, you must wait until someone is available and only disclose when you have discussed with a manager and decided it is the appropriate thing to do.

 If a request for information is made by telephone always check the identity of the caller and whether they are entitled to the information they request.
 In addition, verify a caller's identity independently by calling back, preferably via directory enquiries and/or a main switchboard number.
-Remember even the fact that a patient is in hospital, a patient of the hospital/practice or a member of staff is confidential.
-If in doubt you must consult your line manager. - 6.5.
-Information requests made by the police must always be referred to the DPO, Caldicott Guardian, or the SIRO. - 6.6.
-If a request for information is made by the media do not give out any information unless authorised to do so either by the Chief Executive or by a Director.
-If a request for information is received in person or by phone from a representative of the media, please refer them to the PA to the Chief Executive. - 6.7.
+Remember even the fact that a patient is in hospital, a patient of the hospital or service or a member of staff is confidential.
+If in doubt you must consult your line manager.

+Information requests made by the police must always be referred to the DPO, Caldicott Guardian, or the SIRO.

+If a request for information is made by the media do not give out any information unless authorised to do so either by the Chief Executive or by a director.
+If a request for information is received in person or by phone from a representative of the media, please refer them to the PA of the Chief Executive.

 When disclosing information about patients and employees to other employees it must only be released on a "need to know" basis.
 Always check the member of staff is who they say they are.
 This can be achieved by checking face to face the employee's ID badge or Smartcard and/or calling the employee back via a main switchboard number if they do not reside in the same building.
 If possible, check whether they are entitled to the information.
 Do not be bullied into disclosing information.
-If in doubt always consult a manager. - 6.8.
+If in doubt always consult a manager.

 It is strictly forbidden for employees to look at any information relating to their own records or those of family, friends, or acquaintances unless they are directly involved in a patient's clinical care or administration of another employee's records on behalf of ECCH.
 Any action of this kind is an abuse of privilege and will be viewed as a breach of confidentiality and may result in disciplinary action and potentially legal action by the Information Commissioners Office (ICO).
-Please consult your line manager if you have any concerns. - 6.9.
-Employees must not treat confidential information with carelessness: - Do not talk about patients in public places or where you can be Overheard - Do not talk about confidential staff information in public places, communal staff areas or where you can be overheard - Do not leave any confidential information e.g., medical notes/records and staff records etc. lying around unattended
+Please consult your line manager if you have any concerns.

+Employees must not treat confidential information with carelessness: